-As Lewis Padgett, this writing team wrote marvelous science fiction and fantasy stories with great characterization - yes, you read me right, the stories featured that rare animal in science fiction, honestly likable characters.
+As Lewis Padgett, this writing team wrote marvelous science fiction and fantasy stories with great characterization—yes, you read me right, the stories feature that rare animal in science fiction, honestly likable characters.
 And each story really is a gem.

-I'll just say it - I'm not a big Robert Heinlein fan.
+I'll just say it: I'm not a big Robert Heinlein fan.
 Yes, I'm possibly the only science fiction fan who doesn't like Robert Heinlein.
 I've read a couple of his books, including Stranger in a Strange Land, and several short stories.
-While I found his ideas interesting - occasionally - his characters and writing never thrilled me.
+While I found his ideas (occasionally) interesting, his characters and writing never thrilled me.
 I'm told I haven't given him enough of a chance.
 That's probably true.

 But why is it in the top 10 science fiction short stories?
 Because it was one of the first science fiction stories to explore the time travel paradox.
 Because it did so to extremes.
 The story is a flawless, step-by-step execution of the time travel paradox.